adegoodyer/kebab/README.md

   --files      Rename files with snake_case names to kebab_case.
   --all        Rename both directories and files with snake_case names to kebab_case.
   --empty      Find empty directories.
-  --del-empty  Find and delete empty directories (use with --empty).
+  --delete     Find and delete empty directories (use with --empty).
   --help       Display this help message.
   --version    Display version (1.0.0).